matrix-org/matrix-spec-proposals/proposals/3905-appservice-only-interested-in-local-users.md

 ## Potential issues

-There are use cases like moderation where an application service wants to hear all messages from remote users in rooms but these are are also covered by the `rooms` namespace where all events in a matched room are considered "interesting".
+There are use cases like moderation where an application service wants to hear all messages from remote users in rooms but these are also covered by the `rooms` namespace where all events in a matched room are considered "interesting".

 ## Alternatives

-The alternative is clarify that the `users` namespace should be matched against all users (local and remote).
+The alternative is to clarify that the `users` namespace should be matched against all users (local and remote).
 This still leaves us with the behavior-difference footgun.